 And he'll go to the grave as an angry old man.

-Whoa, and there's always a place for the angry young man
+Oh, there's always a place for the angry young man

 With his working class ties and his radical plans